PurpurMC/Purpur/CONTRIBUTING.md

 entity.getWorld().explode(new BlockPosition(spawnLocation.getX(), spawnLocation.getY(), spawnLocation.getZ()));
 // Purpur end
 ```
-- We generally follow usual java style, or what is programmed into most IDEs and formatters by default
+- We generally follow usual Java style, or what is programmed into most IDEs and formatters by default
-  - This is also known as oracle style
+  - This is also known as Oracle style
   - It is fine to go over 80 lines as long as it doesn't hurt readability
   - There are exceptions, especially in Spigot-related files
   - When in doubt, use the same style as the surrounding code